abrauchli/camper/README.md

 ## Disclaimer

-**DISCLAIMER: Projects and products are for educational purpose.
-Build, buy and use at your own risk an peril.
+**⚠ DISCLAIMER: Projects and products are for educational purpose.
+Build, buy and use at your own risk and peril.
 No guarantees whatsoever are made, even when explicitly stated.**

 ## Honest Reviews